viboes/std-make/doc/proposal/monads/Monads.md

 Do we need *N-Functor*, *N-Applicative*, *N-Monad* that support *Product Type*?

-## Allow alternative way to customize a type of classes

-Some type of classes can be customized using different customization points.
-E.g. *Monad* can be customized by either defining `chain` or `flatten`.
-The other customization point been defined wit a default behavior.

 ## Add Transformers

 Monadic type don't compose very well.
-We need some kind of transformer that facilitates the composition.
+We need some kind of transformer that facilitates their composition.
 See `Haskell Transformers`.

 ## See how to add `Haskell::Alternative` type class

+## Add *Monoids* and *MonadPlus* type classes

+## Add *Foldable* type classes

 # Acknowledgements